Iskandhar School: School houses

 These posts are assigned to students from grades 8 to 10.
 Through the house system, pupils are given the opportunity to participate in activities including sports, games, and academic activities.
 Inter-house tournaments in popular sports are take place throughout the year.

 Facilities

-Extracurricular Activities
+Extracurricular activities

 The school carries out choir, band, and singing practices, as well as a Qur'an club.
 Students for music and Qur'an clubs are selected through competitions between the school houses and classes, as well as through special competitions organized specifically for the selection of the most talented students in these areas.
 The school music teachers select the students for band and choir.

 Basketball, netball, table tennis, athletics, football, cricket, and swimming clubs are managed by associations in close collaboration with the school.

 Iskandhar participates in linguistic and artistic competitions carried out nationally and internationally.
-Most of the enrichment programs are conducted during the school hours.
-Some of the enrichment programs conducted for primary students are: